top of page

 “What?!”
 She looked at him.
 “You aren’t aiming for perfect?”

 She hesitated slightly, but didn't want to get bested by this man who could seem to read her like music.
-She nodded and over the next hour he got her to follow each step of the way by saying, "Better than perfect is behind this door too."
-He led her carefully up narrow, smelly stairwells into the apartments of old friends and relatives who were cooking in stockings as they smoked or who were yelling at each other as they gardened and folded clothes.
-He introduced her to his great aunt Rosie who should have shaved her chin like a man and had stains on her blouse, and from what Jenny knew of the language, cursed like a sailor.
+She nodded and over the next hour he got her to follow him each step of the way by saying, "Better than perfect is behind this door too."
+He led her carefully up narrow, smelly stairwells into the apartments of old friends and relatives who were cooking in stockings as they smoked or who were yelling at each other playfully as they gardened and folded clothes.
+He introduced her to his great aunt Rosie who should have shaved her chin and had stains on her blouse, and from what Jenny knew of the language, cursed like a sailor.

 They tried gritty wine and homemade crepes.
 At every stop, Antoine would be absolutely absorbed in these people, engaged with each whole-heartedly.
-She watched him bite into peppers with planting soil still on them, and ask for more of their raspy singing and laugh at their burping.
+Jenny watched him bite into peppers with planting soil still on them, and ask for more of their raspy singing and laugh at their burping.

 She even tried a bit of a pepper and laughed at a few of his uncle's off-color jokes.

 On their walk home he talked.
 “Like I told you, I grew up in a musical family.
-By the time I graduated secondary school I could play with computer perfection, and was the best.
+By the time I graduated secondary school I could play with computer perfection, and could do it the best.
 I went to art university but there ‘perfect’ was suddenly average.
 Anyone could play the notes like a computer.
 I fell into a depression and lost direction.
 My parents made me go visit my uncle, a violin maker for a summer.”

 He stopped and lifted her hand between them as he looked into her eyes.